damianhakert/damianhakert.github.io/source/_posts/2015-07-22-gitlab-7-13-released.markdown

   allow_failure: true
 ```

-## Cancel all builds in commit at once (GitLab CI)
+## Cancel all Builds (GitLab CI)

+If a single commit starts many jobs in your GitLab CI project and you want
-If you have a lot of builds in commit it is very convenient to have ability to cancel all builds at once.
-Earlier you had to cancel
+to cancel it, previously you'd have to cancel all builds by hand.
-each build separately.
+Now there is a single button that cancels all builds immediately.

 [![screenshot](/images/7_13/feature.png)](/images/7_13/feature.png) ***7_13 is the version of GitLab being released***

-## runner

-there are mostly security related features, renaming gitlab-ci-multi-runner to gitlab-runner, colorised build log (the screenshot is on #development and the effect you can see on any CI build), the new docker features requires 0.5.0

-## Flexible build types (GitLab CI)
+## Flexible Build Types (GitLab CI)

+We wanted to add flexibility to the configuration of build scripts.
+Rather than having predefined build types, you can now group your builds
+however you'd like it, with flexible build types.

-From now on you can define multiple build types in `.gitlab-ci.yml`.
-That allows to define behaviour and ordering of builds execution:
+This allows you to accurately define the behavior and order of builds in
+`.gitlab-ci.yml`:

 ```
 types: